 Steaming the Milk

-Steam wands often already attached to some espresso coffee machines, creating it easier to create foam.
+Steam wands often already attached to some espresso machines, making it easier to create foam.
 Otherwise, spend half or a minute heating up the milk in the microwave.

 Wet Cappuccino

-If you desired to have more steamed milk to your beverage than any other ingredient, ask for a wet cappuccino.
+If you desired to have more steamed milk to your drink than any other ingredient, ask for a wet cappuccino.

 Dry Cappuccino

 This is difficult and somehow, tricky to do.
-However when making this, a small amount of milk is poured and let the rest be foam.
+But when making this, a small amount of milk is poured and let the rest be foam.

 Cappuccino, whether served plain alone or with mixes, still satisfy some energy-seekers.
-But, people have different flavors and desires when it comes to morning beverages.
-Coffee is one, and certainly a fantastic consume to freshen you from an exhausting day and relax, downing one good cup.
+However, people have different tastes and desires when it comes to morning beverages.
+Coffee is one, and indeed a great drink to freshen you from an exhausting day and relax, sipping one good cup.

 You must be logged in to post a comment.